 According to the same report, 76% of Gen Z employees say learning is key to a successful career.
 Invest in L&D, and you’ll have skilled teams motivated to improve.
 Stop doing that; the turnover rate may increase significantly, especially with younger talent.

 Re-skilling and upskilling have to be on the table in every company.
 In a tech-savvy world, Data Analysis is a handy skill.
+Data science bootcamps can be an excellent resource for employees looking to reskill in the field of data science.
 Udemy offers courses that may be suitable for your employees.
 In addition, companies like SE Ranking have chosen to allocate funds for Udemy and similar online courses for their teams.
 In-house training is also a priority to build loyal relationships among teams and the businesses they work for.

 To encourage teams, even more, the company offers Conference and Event Attendance free of charge.
-It is wise to invest in your team to be more experienced, productive, and successful.
+Whether through in-house training or educational stipends, It is wise to invest in your team to be more experienced, productive, and successful.

 #4: Improve the Work Environment